 - If the document is needed, remove only sensitive fields (e.g., replace 123-45-6789 with xxx-xx-xxxx) (using Identity Finder)

 - If retention of the sensitive information is required, store the SI safely on professionally managed, central file storage that meets the requirements of the System Administration Initiative (SAI).
-When essential for intensive local use, the SI may be stored on workstations or laptops that meet the required, enhanced security standards (please see page 18 of the Information Security Policy).
+When essential for intensive local use, the SI may be stored on workstations or laptops that meet the required, enhanced security standards (please see page 18 of the Information Security Policy) and the Sensitive Workstation Controls standards.

 - Manage sensitive information into the future